dddaisuke/SublimeRailsNav/README.md

-# Sublime Text 2 plugin: Simple Rails Navigator
+# Sublime Text 2 plugin: Simple Rails Navigator ([Chanko](https://github.com/cookpad/chanko) version)

 Simple plugin for navigating Ruby on Rails applications.

-This plugin provides commands for listing models, controllers, views, helpers, fixtures, tests/specs, javascript files, or stylesheets in a quick panel for easy selection.
+This plugin provides commands for listing models, controllers, views, helpers, fixtures, tests/specs, javascript files, stylesheets, or [Chanko](https://github.com/cookpad/chanko)'s unit files in a quick panel for easy selection.

 Related files are located at the top of the list so that they can be selected